FriendlyCaptcha/friendly-challenge/docs/csp.md

 ### Nonce-based approach (Recommended)

-See [this guide](https://content-security-policy.com/nonce/) and include your nonce in the `widget.min.js` script tag.
+See [this guide](https://content-security-policy.com/nonce/) and include your nonce in the `widget.min.js` and `widget.module.min.js` script tag.

 ###  Hash-based approach